littlezaide/haggadah/haggadah.md

 History of the Passover

 THE PASSING GENERATIONS
-THE PASSING GENERATIONS

 AS THE rocks of granite yield to the trained eye of the scientist the secret of their formation, so human institutions, properly examined, present records of growth.
 Such a story of development, in response to changing social conditions, is displayed by the feast of the Passover.

 A. THE FESTIVAL OF THE SHEPHERDS.

 Its name ḤAG HAPPESAḤ harks back to the misty dawn of history.
 Long before the Exodus, the pastoral tribes of Israel celebrated this festival of the shepherds.
 As among other pastoral tribes, so among our forefathers, the joyous springtime, with its rich manifestation of fertility through the offspring of the flocks and herds, called forth special festivities.
 Moses pleaded with Pharaoh in behalf of the Israelites: "Let us go, we pray thee, three days journey in the wilderness, and sacrifice unto the Lord our God; lest He fall upon us with pestilence, or with the sword". * When they were refused, the Israelite families offered the Pesaḥ sacrifices in their homes in Egypt.

 The exact meaning of the name given to this festival and the nature of its ceremonies are matters of conjecture.
-Its celebration in the early spring, was associated

-p.
-126

-with the sacrifice of the firstlings of the flocks and herds.
+Its celebration in the early spring, was associated with the sacrifice of the firstlings of the flocks and herds.
 The modified ordinance regarding its observance in Egypt, as given in Exodus XII, reads: "In the tenth day of this month they shall take to them every man a lamb, according to their fathers’ houses, a lamb for a household; and if the household be too little for a lamb, then shall he and his neighbor next unto his house take one according to the number of the souls; according to every man's eating ye shall make your count for the lamb.
 Your lamb shall be without blemish, a male of the first year; ye shall take it from the sheep, or from the goats; and ye shall keep it until the fourteenth day of the same month; and the whole assembly of the congregation of Israel shall kill it at dusk.
 And they shall take of the blood, and put it on the two side-posts and on the lintel, upon the house wherein they shall eat it.
 And they shall eat the flesh in that night, roast with fire, and unleavened bread; with bitter herbs they shall eat it.
 Eat not of it raw, nor sodden at all with water, but roast with fire; its head with its legs and with the inwards thereof.
 And ye shall let nothing of it remain until the morning; but that which remaineth of it until the morning ye shall burn with fire.
 And thus shall ye eat it: with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste—it is the Lord's passover." *

 Only Israelites and initiated strangers could participate in the Passover.
 Through the partaking of the sacrificial meat, they sought to strengthen their union with one another and with God, and by means of consecrating their dwellings with the blood of the sacrifice, they hoped to ward off every harm and danger.

-The departure of the Israelites from Egypt during

-p.
-127

-the spring festival vested the ancient rite with new historical significance.
+The departure of the Israelites from Egypt during the spring festival vested the ancient rite with new historical significance.
 The name Pesaḥ assumed the meaning of "passing over," of sparing and delivering, and its observance came to be interpreted as a memorial of God's appearance as the avenger of Israel's wrongs: The blood upon the doorposts and lintels was construed to have been a sign upon the homes of the Israelites to distinguish them from those of the Egyptians.
 Tradition described it as "the sacrifice of the Lord's passover, for that He passed over the houses of the children of Israel in Egypt, when He smote the Egyptians, and delivered our houses". *

 B. THE FARMER'S SPRING FESTIVAL.

 With their entrance into Canaan, the shepherd tribes of Israel began to follow agricultural pursuits.
 Among the older settlers of the land they found the custom of offering to the deity, at the spring of the year, the first fruit of their early harvest.
 They not only adopted this idea that an offering of their first grain was due to God, but extended it also to the firstlings of their flocks and herds.
 Thus the Passover sacrifice, while retaining its ancient ceremonials, received the new meaning of being a tribute due to God from the fold.
 It was also combined with the feast of Matzahs or Unleavened Bread, the spring festival of the agricultural Canaanite community, observed in the month of Abib, before the beginning of the harvest season.
 The important feature of this celebration was the eating of matzos or cakes prepared of unleavened dough.
-As sacrificial food, it was to be free from leaven. ** "It is very probable", writes Dr. Julian Morgenstern, "that among the ancient Canaanites and the early
+As sacrificial food, it was to be free from leaven. ** "It is very probable", writes Dr. Julian Morgenstern, "that among the ancient Canaanites and the early agricultural Israelites, the custom existed of destroying the usually meager remains of the old crop before the new crop could be used or even harvested.

-p.
-128

-agricultural Israelites, the custom existed of destroying the usually meager remains of the old crop before the new crop could be used or even harvested.
 And if this hypothesis be correct, we must see in the ceremonies of the destruction of all leaven, of the fasting before the Matzahs-festival and of the eating of the matzos themselves, the religious, sacramental rites by which the last remains of the old crop were destroyed as the necessary preparation for the cutting and eating of the new crop.
 All of the old crop was thus burned except just enough to prepare the matzos for the festival." *

 The later law, as given in Leviticus XXIII:5ff, combines the pastoral and agricultural elements of the feast.
 It reads: "In the first month, on the fourteenth day of the month at dusk, is the Lord's pass-over.
 And on the fifteenth day of the same month is the feast of unleavened bread unto the Lord; seven days shall ye eat unleavened bread".
 On the second day of the feast, the barley harvest was ushered in by bringing a sheaf of the new crop unto the priest.
 "And he shall wave the sheaf before the Lord, to be accepted for you. . .And ye shall eat neither bread, nor parched corn, nor fresh ears, until this selfsame day, until ye have brought the offering of your God."
 From that day forty-nine days were counted, and the fiftieth was observed as Shabuoth (Feast of Weeks) or as Ḥag Habikkurim, the "feast of the first fruits".
 (In the orthodox synagogues the seven weeks between the first day of Pesaḥ and Shabuoth are still known as the season of S’firath Ho‘omer, of "counting the sheaf".)

-In the light of the association of the feast of Matzahs with that of Pesaḥ, the eating of the matzos was re-interpreted as a reminder of the hurried flight of the
+In the light of the association of the feast of Matzahs with that of Pesaḥ, the eating of the matzos was re-interpreted as a reminder of the hurried flight of the Israelites from Egypt.

-p.
-129

-[paragraph continues] Israelites from Egypt.
 Exodus XII: 39 states: "And they baked unleavened cakes of the dough which they brought forth out of Egypt, for it was not leavened; because they were thrust out of Egypt, and could not tarry, neither had they prepared for themselves any victual".

 C. THE FEAST OF ISRAEL'S BIRTH.

 It was the tradition of the Exodus that vitalized the old Pesaḥ and Matzahs festivals, and welded them into a distinctly Jewish institution, rich in ethical and religious possibilities.
 The national consciousness lovingly dwelt upon the fact that: